haoyu-zc/visflux/README.md

 python ./create_map.py ./model.json
 ```

 Now you will get a single html file named "model.html" in the same directory.
 Open it in a browser and you shall see the visualization result.
-Note that an Internet connection is required since this webpage uses CDN service.
+Note that an Internet connection is required since this webpage uses CDN services.

 ## Documentation for D3flux